ryuichi1208/Games/README.md

 ## Overview

 It is a public repository of homebrew games.
 We will place works created in C language, Python etc. Basically the license is MIT.
+Games currently being created will also be released sequentially.